Does Alcohol Really Cause Dehydration?

 But how can that be?
 It's not immediately intuitive, we grow up believing otherwise, and countless pop health blogs and hydration products point to “the dehydrating effects of alcohol” like it’s gospel.
-To understand what’s actually going on, we have to do what any good scientist would do: look to the primary research.
+To understand alcohol and dehydration,, we have to do what any good scientist would do: look to the primary research.

 The research on alcohol and dehydration

 The common “alcohol causes dehydration” belief is likely based on the observation that alcohol is a diuretic agent.
 Or, in common English, drinking makes you pee.

 But in digging through the scientific literature, we find something surprising.

 Published experiments dating back as far as the 1940’s show that additional urine output due to alcohol consumption is far less significant than we’re led to believe, so much so that it undermines the assumption that alcohol causes dehydration (citation: Eggleton, 1942).

 The research shows, essentially, that drinking an initial amount of alcohol will cause more urine output than drinking the same initial amount of water (or other non-alcoholic liquid).
 However, continuing to drink alcohol after that initial drink does not cause any more urine output than continuing to drink water.

 Basically, your first alcoholic drink will make you pee more than if you were just drinking water, but for the rest of the night any peeing you’re doing is pretty much exactly the same as if you were drinking water.

 To illustrate, check out this figure below (from the Eggleton citation above):

 Here we see a single drink administered, followed by a single spike in blood alcohol (the solid line), and a single spike in urine flow (the black bars).
 One drink followed by one extra trip to the bathroom.
 This outcome makes sense and aligns with our common beliefs about alcohol’s effect on the body.